ethelMerry/M2-GENIOMHE-Project-BioInfo-of-RNA--AF2-/README.md

 This script computes Pearson and Spearman correlations between CG-RMSD and other metrics.

 	-  Computes correlation coefficients for CG-RMSD vs. RMSD, MCQ, and TM-Score.
-	-  Generates scatter plots to visualize relationships between CG-RMSD and the metrics.
+	-  Plots to visualize relationships between CG-RMSD and the metrics.
 	-  Saves the correlation results to a `.txt` file.

 Input: